 The world, these days, seems to be in love with coffee.
-Coffee shops have practically sprouted in almost every corner of any neighborhood giving way to a new kind of culture – the coffee culture.
+Coffee shops have practically sprouted up in almost every corner of every neighborhood, giving way to a new kind of culture – coffee culture.

 Coffee, especially espresso, is in high demand these days.
 Espresso, however, doesn’t come cheap.
 If you are an espresso lover/addict, buying an espresso machine would seem like a good idea.
 Although commercial espresso machines of good quality may seem quite pricey, there are affordable espresso machines below $200 that are good enough for your personal use.
-In fact, there is a wide range of models of espresso machines these days under different brands.
+In fact, a wide range of espresso machine models exist these days, under different brands.

 Before considering buying one though, you should be aware of what to look for in order to make your purchase worth the price.
 Money is still money regardless of how much you spend.
-You really wouldn’t want to end up with a lemon.
+You really wouldn’t want to end up with the wrong machine.

 After checking out the recommended espresso machine models, you probably now have an idea of what machine you would like to purchase.
-Aside from the recommended brands, you may also have some other brand or model in mind.
+Aside from the recommended brands, you may also have another brand or model in mind.

 What, however, are the things that you should look out for when buying an espresso machine?
 Here are some pieces of information that may help you in making a sound decision.

-Admittedly, how one piece of equipment looks like, –when placed on a countertop, for example –will affect the overall look of your home.
+Admittedly, how an item looks when placed on a countertop, for example – will affect the overall look of your home.

-As trivial as it may seem, try to check if the design of the coffee machine you have in mind is in sync with the overall design and feel of your home.
-Would the color be in harmony of your home’s color scheme?
+As trivial as it may seem, check if the design of the coffee machine you have in mind is in sync with the overall design and feel of your home.
+Would the color be in harmony with your home’s color scheme?
 Would an overall metal look stand out in a country home theme?

 One more thing to consider is space.
 Living in a small apartment or condominium gives you limited space.
-Make sure that the machine you plan to buy won’t occupy that much needed space in your home so you don’t end up with a future clutter.
+Make sure that the machine you plan to buy won’t occupy that much needed space in your home, so you don’t end up with future clutter.

 Ease of Use

 Espresso machines range from the simple to the complicated.
-If you have had no experience in handling an espresso machine, or have very little knowledge on coffee brewing, then it would be best the you stick to simple, semi-automatic models.
+If you have had no experience in handling an espresso machine, or have very little knowledge on coffee brewing, then it would be best for you to stick with simple, semi-automatic models.

 If you are up to the challenge though, there are manual models which can give you control of the settings of the machine at every step of the brewing process.